Fitting A Modern Spin-on Oil Filter

 INSIDE THE FILTER

-Since rebuilding the engine I have begun opening the filters to see what they're catching.
+After rebuilding the engine I began opening the filters to see what they were catching.
 The first I opened (after approx. 45 minutes without load) had several tiny flecks of shiny metal.
 But with a number of new and resurfaced parts -lifters, rockers, babbitt, rings, honed cylinder walls, etc.- that was to be expected.
 I opened the next at 100 miles and the third at 500 miles.
 The second still had a few flecks but since then the elements have become much cleaner with each filter change.
-Opening them is a little messy and probably not necessary now but it's nice to see exactly what is being filtered.
+Opening them is probably not necessary now but it's nice to see exactly what is being filtered.
 And it is nothing like washing out the old felt filter!

-in the works.
-This would eliminate the need for the blanking plate used behind the Metro-type housings.
-I'll report more on that when I have definite information on availability and source.
+This would eliminate the need for the blanking plate used behind the Metro-type housings in the late type MPJG engines.
+More on that when I have definite information on availability and source.

 B Davis.